-A rear-facing infant seat (B) provides restraint with the seating surface against the back of the infant.
+A rear-facing infant seat (A) provides restraint with the seating surface against the back of the infant.

 The harness system holds the infant in place and, in a crash, acts to keep the infant positioned in the restraint.

-A forward-facing child seat (C-E) provides restraint for the child's body with the harness and also sometimes with surfaces such as T-shaped or shelf-like shields.
+A forward-facing child seat (B) provides restraint for the child's body with the harness.

-A booster seat (F-G) is a child restraint designed to improve the fit of the vehicle's safety belt system.
-Some booster seats have a shoulder belt positioner, and some high-back booster seats have a five-point harness.
+A booster seat (C-D) is a child restraint designed to improve the fit of the vehicle's safety belt system.
 A booster seat can also help a child to see out the window.